mebi-ali/accelerated_computing_on_finance/README.md

 ### 1. Create and Activate a Virtual Environment (Optional)

-Create a virtual environment using the following command, please skip this if you are running it on google colab.
+Create a virtual environment using the following command, please skip this if you are running the notebook on google colab.

 ```bash
 python3 -m venv venv